hankuoffroad/hackmamba-techwriting-submission/Hackmamba_submission.md

 ### Lower barriers for non-developers

 Tech writers on your team might have diverse backgrounds other than software development.
+To make documentation more accessible, it's important to lower the technical barriers for those who are not familiar with development tools.
+Below are several ways I address this issue.

-#### Wiki conversion to documentation page

-Consider the wiki as a place to draft documents before converting them to documentation page and putting them under Git version control.
+- Wiki conversion to documentation page: Consider the wiki as a place to draft documents before converting them to documentation page and putting them under Git version control.
 A wiki provides a low barrier of entry and a low learning curve.
 You can convert wiki to other formats, such as Markdown and AsciiDoc using Pandoc.

-#### Web interface

-A text editor is like a toolbox for developers.
+- Web interface: A text editor is like a toolbox for developers.
 You use it to write and edit code, just like picking the right tool for a task.
 Tech writers, especially from non-developer backgrounds, find text editors and CI/CD pipeline tricky.
 Once I understood how these tools help streamline the process, it became much easier to work with them.
 Until then, web editors in GitHub and GitLab are a good way to smooth the learning curve.

-#### Have strategies for handling failed deployments

-Keep in mind that CI/CD might be an unfamiliar concept for non-developers.
+- Have strategies for handling failed deployments: Keep in mind that CI/CD might be an unfamiliar concept for non-developers.
 When my pull request build fails, breaking down a problem into a step-by-step process helps me get my feedback assigned to the right team.

   - What stage of pipelines failed: a build, test or deploy stage
   - What events were pipelines run on: like when pushing to a branch, creating a merge request, or on a schedule
   - What runner is configured in CI: Public, shared, group, or specific

 Stepping back, tech writers play a key role in helping DevOps engineers collaborate with non-technical stakeholders.